brendan-duncan/webgpu_inspector/README.md

 - Make sure the dependencies are installed: `npm install`
 - Compile the project: `npm run build`.
 - Compile on file changes: `npm run watch`.
+- To use source maps, edit `rollup.config.js` and change `sourcemap: false` to `sourcemap: true`.

+After the project is built:

 - If you have the DevTools open, right-click on the WebGPU Inspector DevTools panel, select `Reload frame`.

 ## Usage